 Sylvester Sneekly puts on the facade of a kind and caring guardian to the titular heroine.
 Even as The Hooded Claw he never loses his cool and remains calm and composed even as he explains to Penelope in great detail how his perils work, using terms around her such as "my dear sweet Penelope" only breaking the calm when his perils fail or to take out his anger on his henchmen, and even then his snarky tone remains.
 Even as Sneekly he gives off very subtle hints to Penelope that HE IS The Hooded Claw and she still doesn't get it because she's a Wide-Eyed Idealist and would never think her guardian would be such a horrible man.

 In Reboot, Megabyte's sophisticated mannerisms and pretense of wanting to conquer Mainframe/the entire Net to establish order all hide his true predatory nature.
+He fully becomes this as of season 2.
+While still polite and Wicked Cultured, he's also more vicious, doing such things as gleefully torturing Hexadecimal and being willing to sacrifice his own minions to get what he wants.
 The few times he drops the act, he's a snarling monster.

 On the surface, Aku is a comedic, likeable villain, to the point of being able to have comic and civil conversations with other people, including his Arch-Enemy Jack.
 But, being Made of Evil, he is also a monstrous brute who loves to inflict as much pain as possible in other people.